Ephenodrom/EZ-Flutter/README.md

 #### Build in loading widgets

-Ez Flutter offers some loading animations that can be used for the [EzTransition](lib/src/widgets/EzTransition.dart).
+EZ Flutter offers some loading animations that can be used for the [EzTransition](lib/src/widgets/EzTransition.dart).

 * [EzSpinner](lib/src/widgets/loading/EzSpinner.dart)
 * [EzPulse](lib/src/widgets/loading/EzPulse.dart)